qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 Command `/portal eradicate_portal_cluster` removes the whole portal.
 If used to a bi-way bi-faced portal, all 4 portal entities will be removed.

 If you want to edit a bi-way bi-faced portal, 4 portal entities need to be edited.
 It's recommended to firstly enable `bindCluster` using command `/portal set_portal_nbt {bindCluster:true}`.
-Then when you edit one portal entity, the linked portal entities will also change accordingly.
+(Note: this feature does not exist before 1.18) Then when you edit one portal entity, the linked portal entities will also change accordingly.

 ### Portal-Targeted Commands